The MOnSter 6502

 computer (an Apple I clone) uses a Parallax Propeller chip to emulate a system clock and some of the timing-dependent external processing.

-It can act as an in-circuit emulator for a 6502 integrated circuit, in any circuit that can run at a lower clock rate.
-We're currently running it on a custom 6502 development board that is currently running BASIC, much as you would find on an Apple ][.
+It can act as an in-circuit hardware emulator for a 6502 integrated circuit, in any circuit that can run at a relatively low clock rate.
+We're currently running it on a custom 6502 development board (the single-board computer that we mentioned earlier) and doing things like running running BASIC, much as you would on an Apple ][.
 We are definitely interested in finding other applications where it could be substituted for an original 6502.

 How long did it take?